MrDawit/Scheduler/README.md

 ### Notes:
 -elected to keep script inside index.html
--issue with scope and i value not staying locally inside function -want to add a scheduler name stays after refresh (gets stored in localstorage) but can be changed when wanted(clear button)
+-issue with scope and i value not staying locally inside function -want to add a scheduler name that stays after refresh (gets stored in localstorage) but can be changed when wanted(clear button)